wheitman/Programming-Familiarization-Part-2/TeamH_wheitman_Task7.2.md

 ### 3.

-It was helpful (as long as it's in ROS2 **😃**).
+It was helpful (as long as it's in ROS2 (ღˇ◡ˇ)~♥).
 It would be more helpful if at least one of the packages was written in Python.
 Many developers are overly snobby toward Python, but the reality is that it's much faster to develop with, and it's nearly always good enough.

 ### 4.